Integrated Cellular Imaging

 BioTek Lionheart FX (Whitehead): The compact Lionheart FX widefield microscope provides flexible automated acquisitions in fluorescence, brightfield, and color imaging modes, together with multiple lenses and 37°C and 5% CO2 control allowing live cell multiple plate reading, to IHC, and widefield-deconvolution.

-Image Analysis
+Image Analysis (Across all locations):

-Five image analysis workstations are available, ranging from Dell workstations to custom built towers designed to handle 500GB sized data sets.
+Six image analysis workstations are available, ranging from Dell workstations to custom built towers designed to handle 500GB sized data sets.
 Users can analyze their data using a full suite of image analysis options that have recently been updated.
 These include Bitplane Imaris, Volocity 6.2 and 3-D analyses.
 2D analysis can be performed with Nikon Elements, Fiji Is Just ImageJ (FIJI; open source), CellProfiler (open source), and Zeiss Axiovision.
 Deconvolution is available via Huygens Essentials.
 Custom Fiji macros and java plugins can be design and tailored to individual needs, and are available to download from our resources page, together with YouTube analysis tutorials.
-Matlab code can be design for stand alone usage, or for direct interface within Imaris.
+MATLAB code can be design for stand-alone usage, or for direct interface within Imaris.

 More about this core facility at Emory University »